King Charles III Australia tour: Royal watchers warn his trip Down Under is a big sign he is barely holding on

 Fair enough, it’s quite a trek from Old Blighty to Australia — even for the most spry young backpacker.

-“That an 11-day trip, undertaken to the highest degree of luxury and comfort, requires weeks of conserving his energy doesn’t just tell us a story about a man facing down a serious illness, but about a king trying so very hard to hold things together,” she writes.
+“That [a royal] trip, undertaken to the highest degree of luxury and comfort, requires weeks of conserving his energy doesn’t just tell us a story about a man facing down a serious illness, but about a king trying so very hard to hold things together,” she writes.

-It is hardly going to be the trip that young then Prince Charles is remembered for (no togs this time).
+It will hardly be a trip that many remember, unlike those made by the young Prince Charles (alas, no togs this time).

-No, the King and Queen will land in Australia on October 18 to attend engagements in Canberra, then Sydney before the pair travel to Samoa for the Commonwealth Heads of Government Meeting
+No, the King and Queen will land in Australia on October 18 to attend engagements in Canberra and Sydney before travelling to Samoa for the Commonwealth Heads of Government Meeting.

 The royals will head to the Sydney Opera House forecourt on October 22, at 4.20pm (the public can gather from 3pm).
 And the public can also see the couple at the Man O’War Steps.